dsondak/optRBC/README.md

 # Optimal Solutions in Rayleigh-Benard Convection: Parallel Implementation

 This `parallel_project` branch captures the results of a semester long project in Harvard's CS205: Computing Foundations for Computational Science.
-The primary goal was to modify the time integration step of the code to compute calculations in parallel.
+The primary goal was to modify the time integration to run in parallel.
 The code base and inspiration for the project came from Sondak et al., of the paper below [[1]](#1).
 Team Members: Katrina Gonzalez, Michael Neuder, Jack Scudder

 The sections of this README are organized as follows:
 1. [Problem Description and Need for HPC](README.md#1-problem-description-and-need-for-hpc)